Start here: 21 steps to set up your company and close your round.

 So think about every person who worked on the project who has not already signed over their IP in the project to your company.
 Then, create an IP Assignment agreement for them and get them to sign it, right now.
 Don’t wait, get everyone to sign an NDA and IP assignment the moment they start work on your idea.
 Get investment ready by doing those IP assignments now, your investors are going to be checking it's been done.

-3: Get the founders to sign a Founders Agreement
+3: Get the founders to sign a Founder Agreement

 Investors will expect founders to have a signed Founders Agreement with the company saying that, in return for the investor putting money into the company, the individual will focus all their energy on the company, not join a competitor, not draw a salary unless agreed with the investors, not poach the team and form a new company, etc.